denten-books/plain-text/2-device.md

 Unlike the previous generation of critics who privileged the analysis of symbol, the Russian formalists did not think that poetics could be reduced to a type of figurative thinking.
 Shklovsky and his fellow travellers valued instead the "arrangement and the processing" of literary trope.
-This line of reasoning brings Shklovsky to the idea of linguistic "automatization."
+This line of reasoning brought Shklovsky to the idea of linguistic "automatization."
-Prosaic, everyday language follows the "laws of conservation of energy," he writes, paraphrasing the thesis of Herbert Spencer's *The Philosophy of Style* [@spencer_philosophy_1892].
-Shklovsky writes that "in fluid, practical speech words are not pronounced fully" and that "the mind barely perceives the initial sounds of each word."
-He calls this dynamic the "algebraization of language" [@shklovksy_poetika_1919, 105].
+Prosaic, everyday language follows the "laws of conservation of energy," he wrote, paraphrasing the thesis of Herbert Spencer's *The Philosophy of Style*
+[@spencer_philosophy_1892]: "In fluid, practical speech words are not pronounced fully," where "the mind barely perceives the initial sounds of each word."
+Shklovsky called this dynamic the "algebraization of language" [@shklovksy_poetika_1919, 105].
 In algebraic thinking "thoughts are grasped through quantity and capacity---we do not see them as such, but merely recognize them by cursory characteristics" [@shklovksy_poetika_1919, 105].
-The dynamics of automatization conserve mental energy.
-Semantic complexity is reduced to a compact formula.
-Estrangement, or the de-programming of received trope, constitutes the primary technique of aesthetic discourse.
-The role of art and analysis alike is to apprehend the thing, that is to undo the work of symbolism, which continually substitutes the composite signifier for the apparent unity of the sign.
-Estrangement arrests the algebraic optimization by which short-hand symbols stand for complex things and ideas.
+The dynamics of automatization conserve *mental* energy as semantic complexity is reduced to a compact formula.
+Estrangement, or the de-programming of received trope, therefore constituted for Shklovsky the primary technique of aesthetic discourse.
+The role of art and analysis alike for him was to apprehend the thing, that is to undo the work of symbolism, which privileges the image over the object.
+Estrangement attempts to undo the work habituation by which short-hand replaces complex things and ideas.
 Thus, were prosaic everyday language follows the laws of conservation of energy, poetic language expands energy to make language difficult again [*zatrudnenie*] and to prolong attention [*vospriiatie*].
 If language is a labor-saving device, poetic language is labor-intensive.

-Any innovation in the linguistic sphere is thus bound follow the cycle of habituation and renewal, according to the formalists.
+Any innovation in the linguistic sphere is by these means bound to follow the cycle of habituation and renewal, according to the formalists.
 With time, a literary device capable of arresting attention itself becomes normalized and in need of rejuvenation.
 Consequently, the evolution of aesthetic periods follows a course of arbitrary differentiation.
 The dominant device in one period, becomes a cliché in the next.
 Technique in that sense was seen by the formalists as a type of information processing at the meta-linguistic, social level.
-The mechanics of "arrangement and the rearrangement of figure" thus propel the mechanics of literary development to produce new meaning within familiar contexts.
+The mechanics of "arrangement and the rearrangement of figure" propel the mechanics of literary development to produce new meaning within familiar contexts.

-In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation is at least capable of establishing a "chronological table of variance in the evolution of technical devices, because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
-Bakhtin was careful not to reduce technique to the questions of "material arrangement" alone.
+In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation was capable only of establishing a "chronological table of variance in the evolution of technical devices, because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
+Bakhtin was less materially-inclined than the formalists, careful not to reduce technique to questions of "material arrangement" alone.
 He wrote, "I am quite ready to join in the sentiment that 'in art technique is everything,' provided we understand that the aesthetic object cannot exist independent of the artistic work."
 For Bakhtin, the work existed neither in the mind nor in the arrangement of matter alone [@bakhtin_k_2003, 308-10].
-In other words, Shakespeare's *Hamlet* cannot be reduced to a specific volume of text, because multiple textual witnesses exist between the available editions.
-Neither can it be reduced to an idea of the artistic work, because any notion of *Hamlet* as an idea must rest upon some firm material foundations, be they original folios or critical editions.
-The idea of technique similarly cannot be reduced to the manipulation of physical form, independent of the aesthetic object as an idea.
-"In art, technique is not mechanistic," Bakhtin wrote.
+In other words, he argued that any imminent volume of text, an edition of Shakespeare's *Hamlet* for example, could not exhaust the possibility of *Hamlet* as a transcendent work of art.
+Neither could it be reduced to a pure idea, because any notion of *Hamlet* as an idea rests upon firm material foundations---the textual witnesses---be they original folios or specific critical editions.
+Similarly, the notion of technique for Bakhtin could not be reduced to the mere manipulation of physical form, independent of the aesthetic object as an idea.
+"In art, technique is not mechanistic," he wrote.
 "Technique animates and motivates the aesthetic object at every point" [@bakhtin_k_2003, 310].

-In this equation between the work of art as an idea and an object, Bakhtin approximates the following formula: "the audience is equivalent to the creator, minus technique."
-The audience thus recreates the creative process of the making of the work of art, without quite grasping the material necessities of creation.
+In this equation between the work of art as an idea and an object, Bakhtin approximated the following formula: "the audience is equivalent to the creator, minus technique."
+The audience experiences the creative process of the making of the work of art, though without an understanding of the craft involved.
 Alternatively, the author "equals the audience plus technique" [@bakhtin_k_2003, 373-4].
-For Bakhtin, technique serves as the "method of processing content through material" [@bakhtin_k_2003, 249].
-The ultimate goal of poetics is therefore for Bakhtin the understanding of the work of art as a "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as an idea and the object of art as a thing [@bakhtin_k_2003, 275].
+For Bakhtin, technique served as the "method of processing content through material" [@bakhtin_k_2003, 249].
+Again we return to the notion of technique as a mode of labor or a procedure, which transforms raw material into a work of art, no long an object limited by its physical dimensions.
+The goal of poetics---the study of formation---for Bakhtin was therefore the understanding of the work of art as a "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as an idea and the object of art as a thing [@bakhtin_k_2003, 275].
 Technique is thereby seen as a mechanism for transforming ideas into things and the other way around.

 Even as formal analysis skirted the idea of a materialist poetics---Bakhtin calls it "primitive" and "reductive" for this inclination---the formalists